-4 The upper threshold defining the small firms is equivalent to Dias-Mora et al. (2015).
-However, the size of medium- and large firms are lower as compared to Dias-Mora et al. (2015) since the overall size of Danish manufacturing firms is much smaller as compared to Spanish manufacturing firms.
+&lt;sup>5 The upper threshold defining the small firms is equivalent to Diaz-Mora et al. (2015).
+However, the size of medium- and large firms are lower as compared to Diaz-Mora et al. (2015) since the overall size of Danish manufacturing firms is much smaller as compared to Spanish manufacturing firms.
 Moreover, the share of firms crossing from one size group to another during the sample period is less than 1%.
-Still, as a robustness check, I re-define the different size group by changing the number of employees marginally, the main results in section 5 remain unchanged.
+Still, as a robustness check, I redefine the different size group by changing the number of employees marginally, the main results in Section 5 remain unchanged.

-TradeStat includes firm-level information on both export and import disaggregated by destination/origin and products that are measured at the eight-digit Combined Nomenclature (CN8).
-By using this data, I am able to define whether a firm is an exporter or not, simple by assigning a dummy variable that equals to one for firms that have positive export value5.
+a dummy variable that equals to one for firms that have positive export value.
 I also assign each firm as an export survivor when the firm is identified as exporter in two subsequent periods.
 Firms that export one period and not in the following period are defined as export exiters.
-Since the interest of this paper is to evaluate the implications of global sourcing and firm size on export survival, I define export exit as when the firms withdrawal of all export markets, not only exiting from one specific market.6 Firms that did not export the entire period and those that exit and reenters as exporter are excluded from the sample.
+Since the interest of this paper is to evaluate the implications of global sourcing and firm size on export survival, I define export exit as when the firms withdrawal of all export markets, not only exiting from one specific market.
+Firms that did not export the entire period and those that exit and reenters as exporter are excluded from the sample.

 Moreover, the data from TradeStat indicate, for each trade flow, the value and whether the imported inputs are raw materials, semi-manufactured or intermediary.
 This classification ensures that import is covering only intermediate inputs, not final goods.
 The TradeStat, however, do not provide information whether the imported transaction is supplied by affiliated provider (intra-firm sourcing) or by unaffiliated provider (offshore outsourcing).
 By using the same terminology as Feenstra and Hanson (1999) and Hummels et al. (2014), I define the international sourcing activities as narrow (intra-industry) if the purchased inputs belong to the same industry classification as that of the sourcing firm.
-The narrow measurement of the global sourcing activities is then calculated as the sum of imports in the same CN2 category as goods sold by the firm either domestically or in exports8.
-Given this information, I create a dummy variable that equals to 1 for global sourcing firms and 0 for firms that do not source inputs from abroad.
+The narrow measurement of the global sourcing activities is then calculated as the sum of imports in the same CN2 category as goods sold by the firm either domestically or in exports.
+9 Given this information, I create a dummy variable that equals to 1 for global sourcing firms and 0 for firms that do not source inputs from abroad.
 Furthermore, by using the information on the country-of-origin, the imported inputs are separated to come from high- or low-wage countries.
-Non-OECD countries are defined as low-wage countries and members of OECD as high-wage countries.
-From this information, I divide the global sourcing dummy into two dummies; Sorucing_high_wageit that equals to 1 for
+Non-OECD countries are defined as lowwage countries and members of OECD as high-wage countries.
+From this information, I divide the global sourcing dummy into two dummies; Sourcing\high\wageit that equals to 1 for firms that mainly (more than 50 percent of the total import value) source inputs from high-wage countries and Sourcing\low\wageit that equals to 1 for firms that mainly source inputs from low-wage countries.